-The Special Master in Aerospace Engineering is a two-year programme.
-However, it may be reduced to one year for students with an aerospace engineering degree obtained at the end of 5 years of university-level study programmes.
+The Special Master of Aerospace Engineering is a two-year programme designed for students holding an Italian masters degree (Laurea Magistrale) in any engineering discipline, earned after 5 years of studies, or an equivalent degree earned abroad.
+However, it may be reduced to one year for students with an Aerospace Engineering degree obtained at the end of 5 years of university-level study programmes.

 Students are trained in research and development activities through an educational programme that covers both theoretical and practical aspects, including lab activities.
 The School of Aerospace Engineering provides the following labs: